 Hundreds of graphic organiser templates are available as free downloads on the internet.
 These links are from the Understood website, a site with information and resources to support students with learning and attention issues.

 Create shareable flashcards.
 Students can search for flashcards others have made.
-Traditional flashcards and other games available.
+Traditional flashcards and other games are available.

-An online tool for creating and sharing mindmaps and flow charts, includes colour coding.
+An online tool for creating and sharing mindmaps and flow charts - includes colour coding.
 Useful for taking notes, brainstorming, and planning.

 Switch it!
 Maker 2 and Choose it!
 Maker 2 were used to help a 10 year old student, who was non-verbal, communicate activity choices with a single press head-switch at Kaka Street Special School.

 Sorry, no items found.

 Use the filters to find stories that support your needs.